cs1302uga/cs1302-genlistadt/README.md

 After implementing the `StringList` interface a couple different ways, your project manager discussed the finished product with the client.
 Well, it turns out that the client was only using strings as "an example" of what they wanted.
 In reality, the client wanted a generic list implementation.
+Without breaking a sweat, your project manager assigned this new, updated task to you.

 In this project, you are tasked with implementing a generic list interface `GenList<T>` that provides stream-like functionality.
 Your implementation must use a linked list